-This is a tool to generate and analyze language used to describe fine art and other cultural expression.
-It takes a set of words as a prompt and then generates a medium length set of sentences that approximate the training data, which is 57 years of actual art reviews from a Famous Art Magazine.
+This is a natural language processing tool and text generator.
+It takes a set of words as a prompt and then generates a medium length set of sentences that approximate the training data, which is 57 years of art reviews from Artforum.

 It's not really artifical intelligence, but tools like this get used as examples of AI in mainstream news articles.
 The interpreter has no idea what the prompt or the training data mean.
 What it does have is a billion examples of what words get use next to each other in typical sentences.
 It generates new text based on deep matrices of probability.